acoli-repo/RRG/release/readme.txt

 Note that unlike the RRG theory, we preserve AAJ and ARG labels as well as explicit operators for selected adverbs Note that these are frozen at v.013

-EWT.*.xml
+ewt*.zip
-TIGER edition of RRG parses derived from UD + PropBank (EWT corpus) v.014 edition (currently being compiled) based on UD, only v.015 edition (yet to come) integrating PB
+TIGER edition of RRG parses derived from UD + PropBank (EWT corpus) v.014 edition based on UD, only v.015 edition (yet to come) integrating PB

 scripts*xml